manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md

 ```

 <!-- example min_word_len -->

-Minimum indexed word length.
-Optional, default is 1 (index everything).
+min_word_len is an optional index configuration option in Manticore that specifies the minimum indexed word length.
+The default value is 1, which means that everything is indexed.

 Only those words that are not shorter than this minimum will be indexed.
-For instance, if min_word_len is 4, then 'the' won't be indexed, but 'they' will be.
+For example, if min_word_len is 4, then 'the' won't be indexed, but 'they' will be.

 <!-- request SQL -->